JustenRickert/justenrickert-old-user-page/_posts/2017-05-25-mystical-mathematical-argument.md

 > from acquaintance; but it succeeds in thinking _about_ many things with which
 > we have no acquaintance." ---Bertrand Russell, _On Denoting_

+I will not say anything on the subject.
+(I do not want to embark on the subject of denotation.)
+Rather, I will end the blog post with a quote by Paul Erdős, another mathematician.
+To me, denotation is beauty, and being able to make comparison between something another thing unambiguous like numbers is beautiful.

 > "Why are numbers beautiful?
 It's like asking why is Beethoven's Ninth Symphony
 > beautiful.
 If you don't see why, someone can't tell you.
 I know numbers are